 Data Tanks provide easy access to your aggregated metrics through convenient, fully hosted data marts on Treasure Data’s core platform.
-They can be used to drive a variety of external business intelligence and visualization applications without the hassle of manually hosting and maintaining your own PostgreSQL instances.
+They can be used to drive a variety of external business intelligence and visualization applications without having to host and maintain your own PostgreSQL instances.

 Data Tanks are PostgreSQL databases that use a columnar store to accelerate analytical queries.
-They are completely managed by Treasure Data on behalf of our customers.
-That means that we handle creation, setup, monitoring, management and troubleshooting so our users can just get their job done.
+They are completely managed by Treasure Data including creation, setup, monitoring, management and troubleshooting so you can just get your job done.

 Use of Data Tanks provides the following key benefits:

 - Enables easier access to DataTank data via querying from Treasure Data Console, via Presto.
-Including the creation & deletion of tables.
+Including the creation and deletion of tables.

 - More flexible processing flows by enabling data to be joined across DataTank and core TD tables.